microzen/cse21_thegang/hw/assignment2.md

 $$6^{10}$$

 Subtract the cases where at least one candy type is not used.
 Using the Inclusive-Exclusive Principle.
-The number of valid distribution is
+The number of valid distributions is

 $$\sum_{k=0}^{6} \binom{6}{k} (6-k)^{10} (-1)^k = \binom{6}{0}6^{10} - \binom{6}{1}5^{10} + \binom{6}{2}4^{10} - \binom{6}{3}3^{10} + \binom{6}{4}2^{10} - \binom{6}{5}1^{10}+\binom{6}{6}0^{10}$$